https://commons.wikimedia.org/wiki/User:AveryTheComrade

 • Senate:

-• The Senate has specific powers, such as ratifying treaties and confirming presidential appointments.
+• has specific powers, such as confirming presidential appointments and ratifying treaties.

 • House of Representatives: